 where mfirst5 and mlast5 are the mean body size of all individuals observed in the first and last 5 years, respectively.
 Large changes in average body size are, by definition, expected to translate into decoupling between observed and abundance-driven dynamics.

 Second, we calculated measures of turnover in the size structure and in species composition.
-We calculated turnover in the ISD using a measure inspired by an overlap measure that has previously been applied to species body size distributions in mammalian communities (Read et al. (2018)).
+We calculated turnover in the ISD using a measure inspired by an overlap measure that has previously been applied to species body size distributions in mammalian communities (Read et al. 2018).
 We characterized each “begin” or “end” ISD as a smooth probability density function by fitting a Gaussian mixture model (with up to 15 Gaussians, fit following Thibault et al. (2011)) to the raw distribution of body masses, and extracting the fitted probability density at 1000 evaluation points corresponding to body masses encompassing and extending beyond the range of body masses present in this dataset (specifically, from 0 to 15 kilograms; mean body masses in this dataset range from 2.65 grams, for the Calliope hummingbird Selasphorus calliope, to 8.45 kg, for the California condor Gymnogyps californianus).
 We rescaled each density function such that the total probability density summed to 1.
 To calculate the degree of turnover between two ISDs, we calculated the area of overlap between the two density smooths as:

 ISD_turnover= ∑min(density1i,density2i)